dlnorman/numbered-folders-index/README.md

 ## But the Files sidebar does this!

 Kind of.
-But it's handy to have a page with the links (for reference), and the index feed The Graph™ to help make connections based on the zettelkasten folder structure.
+But it's handy to have a page with the links (for reference), and the index feeds The Graph™ to help make connections based on the zettelkasten folder structure.

 ## But this could have been done with Dataview or DataviewJS!
 Yup.
 I did that initially.
 But those don't feed into The Graph™, and the view refreshes pretty often.
 Adding numbered folders doesn't happen very often, so running it once in a while is more than enough.